wjburn/thwnutsplatoongen/README.md

 #### Usage

-    make sure the directory C:\thw_nuts_platoons\ exists or specify a different directory

-    python squad_generator.py --country-code=us --file-name=C:\thw_nuts_platoons\us_infantry_platoon

-    --country-code=us
-        required  options: us(United States), ge(German), br(British), ru(Russian)
-    --platoon-type=Infantry
-        defaults to Infantry,
-            options:
-                us: Infantry, Paratroopers, Rangers, Armored_Infantry
-                ge: Infantry, Volks_Grenadiers, Airborne
-                br: Infantry, Paratroopers
-                ru: Infantry, SMG, Tank_Riders
-    --file-name=C:\thw_nuts_platoons\us_infantry_platoon
-        set this to where ever you would like the platoon files saved.
-Two files will be created, a yaml file and an html file.
-        The yaml file is used for future features.
-The HTML file can be opened with a browser and printed for game use.
+    Make sure to extract the zip file to the directory you want to save your files You will be prompted to select a country and then a platoon type After this two files will be written an HTML file and a YAML file The HTML file is inteded to be printed and used for the NUTS game

 ### TODO:
     - enable status to be updated